-The job interview is the ultimate make or break for job seekers.
+The job interview is the ultimate make or breaks for job seekers.
 Hence preparing for it is of utmost importance.
 Apart from that top-value degree you perhaps earned from one of the best colleges in the US, preparation is vital for a successful interview.
-Here are some tips to help you nail yours:
+Here are some tips to help you nail yours!

 Think ahead.
 Predict possible questions that you may be asked.
 This gives you time to think of and prepare an articulate response.
 Here are some of the questions that usually come up in job interviews:

 - Why do you think we should consider you for the job?

 - What is your degree and how would it be helpful in the job?

 - What do you know about the company?

 - Where do you see yourself in 3-5 years?

 - Do you have any questions about the company?

 5. Think of the questions YOU will ask